 - Projects that are not used primarily for surf lifesaving activities

-- Projects that have been commenced or completed at time of application
+- Projects that have been commenced or completed at the time of application

 - Projects that involve the development of private or commercial ventures

-- Projects that will not be completed within 18 months of accepting the grant
+- Projects that are not projected to be completed within 24 months of accepting the grant

 - Purchase of land